diveBarKaraoke/divebar_karaoke_creation_guide/docs/kbs_additional.rst

 * :kbd:`Control` -- Adjust by 5 frames instead of 1
 * :kbd:`Alt` -- Toggle sticky borders

+If you are adjusting start/end times with mouse dragging, sticky borders can be toggled by holding :kbd:`Alt` or by using the right mouse button instead of the left.

 Additionally, click selection behavior can be changed with the following keyboard modifiers: